ReactNativeNews/React-Native-Apps/README.md

  Daily Prices is an app for showing updated daily products prices in Egypt, Gold and sliver prices and Currency exchange for major banks in Egypt.

+[What the Thing?](https://github.com/vigzmv/what_the_thing) -  Point camera at things to learn how to say them in a different language.

 [F1 Stats](https://github.com/srdjanprpa/FormulaOne) - [Google Play Store](https://play.google.com/store/apps/details?id=com.formula1info)
 Srdjan Prpa
 F1 Stats for statistics drivers and teams, calendar of race and results.